9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ### Supplying random numbers

 If we want to use our `Supply` monad as a source of random numbers, we have a small difficulty to face.
-Ideally, we\'d like to be able to provide it with an infinite stream of random numbers.
-We can get a `StdGen` in the `IO` monad, but we must \"put back\" a different `StdGen` when we\'re done.
-If we don\'t, the next piece of code to get a `StdGen` will get the same state as we did.
+Ideally, we'd like to be able to provide it with an infinite stream of random numbers.
+We can get a `StdGen` in the `IO` monad, but we must "put back" a different `StdGen` when we're done.
+If we don't, the next piece of code to get a `StdGen` will get the same state as we did.
 This means it will generate the same random numbers as we did, which is potentially catastrophic.

-From the parts of the `System.Random` module we\'ve seen so far, it\'s difficult to reconcile these demands.
+From the parts of the `System.Random` module we've seen so far, it's difficult to reconcile these demands.
 We can use `getStdRandom`, whose type ensures that when we get a `StdGen`, we put one back.